mt-climate-office/mt-mesonet-satellite/README.md

 `poetry add git+https://github.com/colinbrust/mt-mesonet-satellite.git#main`

 Below is an example of how to setup a database and perform daily downloads of data from scratch.
-First, stand up the Neo4j database install package.
+First, stand up the Neo4j database and install the package.

-`docker compose up --build -d`.
 ```bash
 git clone https://github.com/mt-climate-office/mt-mesonet-satellite.git